 Johnson added, “I see a lot of folks that try to scale in the C&I not investing in the software upfront.
 And so they try to do the hard math, hoping that they'll do they'll close a deal that'll justify the software expense, rather than justifying the software expense because it'll help you close a hard deal.”

 Choosing the right technologies to include in your solar design is also essential in delivering the proposal that will be most compelling to the client.
 “In the story of the university, they did not want to put carport solar, because it was really expensive,” explains Chase.
 And because they were already replacing the roof, they were interested in adding rooftop solar at the same time.
-In that case, PV Booster’s proposal of an efficient option that offered higher production with fewer modules appealed to the client’s desire to minimize the amount of equipment on their new roof.
+In that case, Point Load Power’s proposal of an efficient option that offered higher production with fewer modules appealed to the client’s desire to minimize the amount of equipment on their new roof.

 Commercial solar sales are complex.
 That’s particularly true if you’re new to the sector—for instance if you’re transitioning into commercial solar from residential.
 Bearing these best practices in mind—asking the right questions, understanding the landscape of competing technologies and building upgrades, and using the right tools and technologies—gives you a better chance of closing the deal.